Scottish heather is perfectly suited to the wild and rugged hills of Scotland.

 You can also find white heather growing wild but it's much less common - perhaps that's one of the reasons it's thought to be lucky.

-Other species can be found in a variety of colors, from gold or copper, to red or even silver-gray.
+Other species can be found in a variety of colors, from gold or copper, to red and even silver-grey.

 Heather usually blooms twice a year in Scotland, in early summer and then during the late summer and early fall (Autumn).